 While you will need to check with your specific state guidelines, a first-time DUI offense will not affect your ability to obtain your nursing license.
-However, this does not mean you should still not fight the case.
+However, this does not mean you should still not fight the case for a dismissal or reduced charges, in order to prevent future problems with having to explain a DUI-related conviction on an employment background check.
+In fact, many women have winning DUI defenses based on physiological differences in how females process alcohol than men do.

-Even though the first-time offense will not cost you your career, a second conviction may.
+Even though the first-time offense will not cost you your career, a second DUI conviction may.
 Something else to consider is if you are just graduating from nursing school, you are more than likely doing so with substantial debt.
-Adding the fines and penalties of a DUI to that debt could be devastating.
+Adding the local court fines and state penalties of a DUI to that preexisting debt could be devastating.

 Regardless of the circumstances, at the very least, you should submit your case details for a free evaluation.
 If you do decide to go forward with defending your case, you can also find licensed, local DUI attorneys with your evaluation.